politeStudent/blockchain-developer-bootcamp-final-project/README.md

 ### Run the UI in local testnet

-Additional requirements to develop locally, and deploy on ropsten.
-Store sensitive data in a .env file that you add to your .gitignore doc!
-(Read more about that here: https://consensys.net/blog/developers/how-to-avoid-uploading-your-private-key-to-github-approaches-to-prevent-making-your-secrets-public/)
+Additional requirements are needed to develop locally, and deploy on a testnet like Ropsten.
+It is advised to store sensitive data in a .env file that you add to your .gitignore file (Read more about that here: https://consensys.net/blog/developers/how-to-avoid-uploading-your-private-key-to-github-approaches-to-prevent-making-your-secrets-public/).
+The following software is recommended:

 - hdwallet-provider (v1.7.0)
 - dotenv (v10.0.0)